timmyd7777/SSCore/SSData/SolarSystem/README.md

 Empty fields indicate unknown or missing values.

-The orbital inclinations, arguments, and nodes are referred to their Laplace Plane (essentially their primary planet's equatorial plane), except for Earth's Moon, whose orbital elements are referred to the J2000 Ecliptic.
+The orbital inclinations, arguments, and nodes are referred to their Laplace Plane (essentially their primary planet's equatorial plane), except for Earth's Moon, whose orbital elements are referred to the J2000 ecliptic.

 **Revision History**